Apophyllite Value, Price, and Jewelry Information

 2 Minute Read

 Although not suitable for jewelry, apophyllite is a popular collector’s piece.
-Perhaps the whitest of all gems, cut, colorless specimens are so devoid of color they can appear almost silvery.
+Perhaps the whitest of all gems, some cut specimens are so devoid of color they can appear almost silvery.
 This stone is not rare, but facetable material is quite scarce.

 You're more likely to find apophyllites in mineral collections than jewelry collections.
 This material is difficult to cut into gemstones.
-Extremely perfect and easy cleavage makes it very brittle and fragile.
-This perfect cleavage dictates that gem cutters choose an orientation with the table of a faceted stone not perpendicular to the crystal's long axis.
+Extremely perfect and easy cleavage make it very fragile and dictate that gem cutters choose an orientation with the table of a faceted stone not perpendicular to the crystal's long axis.

 Material from Poona, India shows the following properties:

-Mumbai (Bombay), India produces colorless as well as intense, apple-green colored crystals, due to the presence of iron.
+Mumbai (Bombay), Maharashtra, India produces colorless as well as intense, apple-green colored crystals, due to the presence of iron.
 These iron-rich apophyllites occur in magnificent crystal groups.
 However, facetable material is usually rare and smaller than the colorless variety.
 Many other sites in Maharashtra produce apophyllites.

 - United States: Colorado; Michigan; New Jersey; Oregon; Pennsylvania; Virginia; Washington.